6 things you might not know about Donna Reed

 But Reed remains a fascinating role model.
 From girl next door to pinup to all-American mom, she remained a cultural icon.
 She nabbed an Academy Award in 1953 for her role in From Here to Eternity, and a decade later earned a Golden Globe for Best TV Star.

 Of course, from 1958 to 1966 she headlined as Donne Stone on The Donna Reed Show.
 The beauty taught lessons to and solved problems for her picture-perfect family.
-January 27 marks what would have been her 95th birthday.
-To celebrate, here are some interesting tidbits about her life and work.
+Here are some interesting tidbits about her life and work.

 She milked a cow on the set of 'It's a Wonderful Life' to win a bet.